Iran marks 1979 US Embassy takeover amid nationwide protests - The Boston Globe

 The 444-day crisis transfixed America, as nightly images of blindfolded hostages played on television sets across the nation.
 Iran finally let all the captives go the day Carter left office on Ronald Reagan’s inauguration day in 1981.

-That enmity between Iran and the U.S. has ebbed and surged over the decades since.
-The U.S. and world powers reached a nuclear deal with Iran in 2015 that drastically curtailed its program in exchange for the lifting of international sanctions.
+That enmity between Iran and the United States has ebbed and surged over the decades since.
+The United States and world powers reached a nuclear deal with Iran in 2015 that drastically curtailed its program in exchange for the lifting of international sanctions.
 However, then-President Donald Trump unilaterally withdrew from the deal in 2018, sparking years of tensions since.

-Late Thursday in California at a rally before the U.S. midterm elections, President Joe Biden also stopped his speech to address a crowd that held up cellphones displaying the message “FREE IRAN.”
+Late Thursday in California at a rally before the US midterm elections, President Biden also stopped his speech to address a crowd that held up cellphones displaying the message “FREE IRAN.”

 “Don’t worry, we’re gonna free Iran,” Biden said in an aside during a campaign rally for Democratic Rep. Mike Levin.
 He added, “They’re gonna free themselves pretty soon.”